-In the reporting year in the two business segments non-life reinsurance and life reinsurance, GRAWE RE generated in total written premiums of kEUR 14,699 (2020: kEUR 17,431) with focus on fire and other damage to property reinsurance, general liability, income protection and life reinsurance.
-The premiums written are offset by claims incurred amounting to kEUR 5,086 (2020: kEUR 6,266).
-In the reporting year in the annual financial statements according to IFRS, earnings before taxes in the amount of kEUR 13,094 (2020: kEUR 11,195) were generated.
+In the reporting year in the two business segments non-life reinsurance and life reinsurance, GRAWE RE generated in total written premiums of kEUR 14,969 (2021: kEUR 14,699) with focus on fire and other damage to property reinsurance, general liability, income protection and life reinsurance.
+The premiums written are offset by claims incurred amounting to kEUR 5,249 (2021: kEUR 5,087).
+In the reporting year in the annual financial statements according to IFRS, earnings before taxes in the amount of kEUR 14,451 (2021: kEUR 13,094) were generated.

-The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of GRAWE RE amounted to kEUR 10,279 (2020: kEUR 8,008).
+The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of GRAWE RE amounted to kEUR 10,475 (2021: kEUR 10,279),but this year an amount of kEUR 1,110 for an impairment must also be considered as it decreases the overall income from investments.
 The most important goal in the investment is the continuous ensuring of the ongoing ability to fulfil the obligations from the reinsurance contracts.